 Not all removal spells are created equal – those that can only target creatures that meet certain requirements are referred to as “conditional.”
 The easier a condition is to meet, the better the removal spell is.
 You want to minimize the amount of conditional removal in your deck, though conditional removal is almost always better than no removal at all if you’re stuck in that spot.
 Some examples:

 This is the goal.
-This is everything you want: unconditional, instant speed, and exiles (That’s why it’s a rare).
+This is everything you want: unconditional (not technically, but functionally), instant speed, and exiles.

 7. Filling Deck Roles

 “What does my deck want?” is constantly on my mind after I’ve decided what colors I’m in.
-If I’m drafting Prismari, my deck is trying to draw extra cards and cast big spells.
-It just wants to survive the developing phase and doesn’t care about playing early threats.
-If I’m drafting Quandrix, my deck should have ramp and ways to spend a lot of mana.
+If I’m drafting Blue/White, my deck is trying to play cards out of the graveyard in a long game.
+It just wants to survive the developing phase and doesn’t care about being aggressive.
+If I’m drafting White/Green, I want to impact the board early to apply pressure and enable Training.

 Here’s the CABS deck role checklist.

 3. Combat Tricks